A Guide to the Eviction Process in Chicago, IL

 Common lease violations that may lead to evictions include:

-• Violations to the lease or rental agreement.
-Examples of breaching a written lease may include keeping an unauthorized pet and exceeding the rental limit.
+- Rental agreement or lease violations.
+Examples of breaching written lease agreements may include keeping an unauthorized pet and exceeding the rental limit.

-The following is a step-by-step guide to the Illinois legal eviction process.
+The following is a step-by-step guide to the legal eviction process in Illinois.

 Step #1: Eviction Notice

-No matter which rule the tenant violated, a landlord must give their tenant an eviction notice (except in some limited circumstances).
-The notice provided must be specific to the violation committed.
+No matter which rule the renter violated, landlords must give their tenant an eviction notice (except in some limited circumstances).
+If a tenant fails to comply, the eviction notice landlords provide must be specific to the rent violations and other rent or lease violations the tenant committed.

 They are as follows:

-• Once due, the landlord can give the tenant the 5-Day Notice to Pay if they're looking to remove a tenant.
-It gives the tenant two options: make a payment for the rent amount due or move out within 5 days.
-If the tenant refuses to pay rent or doesn’t vacate after receiving written notice, the landlord can continue with the eviction process.
+- Once due, the landlord can give the renter the 5-Day Notice to Pay if they're looking to remove a tenant.
+Under Illinois law, it gives the tenant two options: make a payment for the rent amount due or move out within 5 days.
+If the renter refuses to pay rent or doesn’t vacate after receiving written notice, the landlord can continue with the eviction process.
+Providing a clear and specific written notice ensures the tenant is fully informed of their obligations and the potential consequences of non-compliance.

-• For a weekly tenant, you can serve the tenant a 7-Day Notice to Quit.
+- For a weekly tenant, you can serve the tenant a 7-Day Notice to Quit.
 Tenants who are on monthly leases must be properly served a Notice to Quit with a 30-day notice period.
 Finally, for tenants on an annual lease agreement, you must provide a 60-Day Notice to Quit.
-If tenants don’t vacate after the required period, you are free to move forward with the Illinois eviction process.
+If a tenant doesn’t vacate after the required period, you are free to move forward with the Illinois eviction process.

-• 90-Day Notice for Foreclosure of Rental.
+- 90-Day Notice for Foreclosure of Rental.
 You may also be able to evict a tenant if your rental unit is foreclosed upon and the tenant’s lease won’t be continued.
-The amount of notice period is the same regardless of the tenancy period.
+The amount of notice period is the same regardless of the tenant's tenancy period.

-• 5-Day Notice for Illegal Activity.
+- 5-Day Notice for Illegal Activity.
 You must give renters involved in a Class X felony or other illegal activity a 5-day tenant notice.
 In this case, there usually isn't the option to cure.
-The tenant must comply or the landlord may begin eviction proceedings.
+The tenant must comply, or the landlord may begin eviction proceedings against the tenant.

 Once you've drafted the proper notice, the landlord must continue by serving an eviction order to the tenant, either by hand, by placing it on their door, or by certified or registered mail.